Bardejov: History

-In 1950, Bardejov was declared a protected city core and extensive restoration of its cultural heritage began.
+In 1950, Bardejov was declared a protected city core, and extensive restoration of its cultural heritage began.
 These efforts culminated in Bardejov receiving the European Gold Medal by the International Board of Trustees in Hamburg in 1986 – the first town in Czechoslovakia to receive the award.
 On November 20, 2000, Bardejov was selected by UNESCO as one of its World Heritage Sites, recognized for its Jewish Suburbia and historic town center.
 In November 2010, the city marked the 10th anniversary of its inscription on the UNESCO World Heritage list.

-Today, Bardejov is known mainly for its authentic old town square, which due to extensive restoration and preservation of its Medieval, Renaissance, and Gothic architecture has made Bardejov a popular tourist destination.
+Today, Bardejov is known mainly for its authentic old town square, which, due to extensive restoration and preservation of its Medieval, Renaissance, and Gothic architecture, has made Bardejov a popular tourist destination.
 The town draws on its rich heritage to further develop cultural traditions, such as an annual trade fair and the Roland Games (commemorating its medieval past).

 Like many European small towns, Bardejov maintained a strong Jewish population before World War II and the Holocaust.

 In March 2006, the Bardejov Jewish Preservation Committee was founded as a non-profit organization by Emil Fish, a survivor of Bergen-Belsen concentration camp who was born in Bardejov.
 In July 2005, Mr. Fish returned to Bardejov with his wife and son for the first time since 1949.
 His response to the disrepair and dilapidation of the synagogues and the Jewish cemetery was a resolve to restore and preserve these properties.
-The committee is composed of Bardejov survivors, their descendants and friends, and others interested in commemorating the vanishing Jewish communities of Eastern Europe.
+The committee is composed of Bardejov survivors, their descendants and friends, and others interested in commemorating the vanishing Jewish communities of Central Europe.
 Today, the committee's stated mission is to: "restore the Jewish properties of Bardejov, Slovakia"; "build awareness of the cultural and historical significance of Jewish life in Bardejov and Slovakia"; and "advance knowledge of Jewish ancestry and heritage."